 "Youth Drop In (YDI) Program"

 There is a critical lack of positive social engagement opportunities for youth in rural Alberta.
 Nanton is no exception to this.
 According to the 2011 Canada Census, the Town of Nanton had a population of 2,132.
 Of that population, 315 were considered youth from the ages of 5 – 19; this translates to almost 15% of the population in Nanton.
 This percentage is not reflective of the social and community-based opportunities available to youth in Nanton.
 Regularly, at the Nanton Quality of Life Foundation record requests from the community for youth engagement activities.
-Many of the requests come directly from youth themselves.
+Many of the requests come directly from the youth themselves.
 The Foundation does it's best to come up with temporary solutions, but ongoing youth engagement services are not available at this time, due to a lack of dedicated staff time required to successfully engage youth.

 Together, the Nanton Quality of Life Foundation and the Nanton Boys and Girls Club would like to extend the programming available to youth by offering a Youth Drop In (YDI) program.
 The goal of YDI is to provide local youth with a safe, fun, and supervised to enhance skill-building and life skills.
 The YDI will be a youth-driven program, meaning activities, events, and program goals are based on the interests, requests, and needs of our youth participants.
-The YDI program will be for of junior high age (10-13).
+The YDI program will be for junior high age (10-13).
 We will aim to provide opportunities for youth that they may not otherwise have.
 YDI is a chance to positively engage youth who are looking for more to do with their evenings and weekends, or those who want to give back to their community.

 The YDI program opened on October 28, 2016.
 For more information, or to see current schedules, please check out their Facebook page.